 Using these tips, the only mess you should have to deal with this holiday are those post-meal dishes.
 Happy Thanksgiving!

-Here’s something that will make you smile–it’s our BRAND NEW Paleo Thanksgiving Menu-Mailer!
+Here’s something that will make you smile–it’s our Classic, Paleo, & Keto Thanksgiving Menus!
 They are yours for F*REE!
-Just click below to get the menus.
+Just click here to get the menus.
 The menu consists of 10 Thanksgiving recipes to make your holiday a success!